ZA-KIU/ReFi.Trading-Dataroom/1-Executive-Summary/one-pager.md

 ## Ask

-Seeking Series A funding to accelerate product development, secure licensing in UAE and scale user acquisition.
+Seeking Seed funding of 2.45M USD to accelerate product development, secure licensing in UAE and scale user acquisition.
 Funds will support engineering, compliance, growth and operations.